Prag8855/aab/content/guides/ottonova-review.md

 ## Why does everyone recommend Ottonova?

 **Because they get paid to do it.** If a blogger convinces you to buy Ottonova insurance, they get 500€.[^0] If they say bad things about Ottonova, you don't choose Ottonova, and they don't make 500€.
-They don't want to inform you; they want to sell you something.
+Other companies also do this; Ottonova just pays better.

-It does not mean that Ottonova is bad.
-It means that Ottonova recommendations are not honest.
+That does not mean that Ottonova is bad, but it means that these recommendations are not honest.
 Most bloggers are not Ottonova customers, and they know nothing about German health insurance.
-Do not listen to them.
+They don't try to inform you, they try to sell you something.

 This review is fair and honest.
-I have talked with many health insurance brokers, I have read hundreds of Ottonova reviews and I have read their financial documents.
+I have talked with many health insurance brokers, I have read hundreds of Ottonova reviews, and I have read their financial documents.
 I tell you the facts, and you decide what to do.

 ## What should you know?